Privacy Policy

 Data processing by social networks

 We maintain publicly accessible profiles on social networks.
-The social networks we use in detail can be found below.
+The specific social networks we use are listed below.

-Social networks such as Facebook, Instagram, etc. can generally analyze your user behavior comprehensively when you visit their website or a website with integrated social media content (e.g. like buttons or banner ads).
-When you visit our social media pages, numerous data protection-related processing operations are triggered.
+Social networks such as Facebook, Instagram, etc. can generally analyze your user behavior comprehensively when you visit their website or a website with integrated social media content (e.g., like buttons or advertising banners).
+Visiting our social media sites triggers numerous data processing operations that are relevant to data protection.
 Specifically:

 Legal basis

-Our social media sites are designed to ensure the widest possible presence on the internet.
-This is a legitimate interest within the meaning of Art.
+Our social media presence is intended to ensure the most comprehensive presence possible on the Internet.
+This constitutes a legitimate interest within the meaning of Art.
 6 para.
-1 lit. f DSGVO.
-The analysis processes initiated by the social networks may be based on different legal bases, which are to be specified by the operators of the social networks (e.g. consent within the meaning of Art.
+1 lit. f GDPR.
+The analysis processes initiated by the social networks may be based on different legal bases, which must be specified by the operators of the social networks (e.g., consent within the meaning of Art.
 6 para.
-1 lit. a DSGVO).
+1 lit. a GDPR).

-If you visit one of our social media sites (e.g. Instagram), we, together with the operator of the social media platform, are responsible for the data processing operations triggered during this visit.
-You can, in principle, protect your rights (information, correction, deletion, restriction of processing, data portability and complaint) both against us and against the operator of the respective social media portal (e.g. against Instagram).
+When you visit one of our social media sites (e.g., Instagram), we are jointly responsible with the operator of the social media platform for the data processing operations triggered during this visit.
+You can assert your rights (information, correction, deletion, restriction of processing, data portability, and complaint) both against us and against the operator of the respective social media portal (e.g., Instagram).

-Please note that despite our joint responsibility with the social media portal operators, we do not have full influence on the data processing operations of the social media portals.
-Our options are largely determined by the corporate policy of the respective provider.
+Please note that despite our joint responsibility with the social media portal operators, we do not have complete control over the data processing operations of the social media portals.
+Our options are largely determined by the company policy of the respective provider.

 Storage period